peach-studio/rrotan/content/post/do-not-tell-me-you-are-working-hard.en.md

 Otherwise you will feel inferior

 Since you want to lie to me
-Let you feel inferior, why should I not?
+Make you feel inferior, why should I not?